 That's the main reason why every adult should study whatever they hated back in high school.

-The only way for our brain to stop panicking when we think about those subjects and other mental challenges is if we show both our rational and emotional brain that while those subjects represented a kind of "danger" when we were kids they no longer represent a danger.
+The only way for our brain to stop panicking when we think about those subjects and other mental challenges is if we show both our rational and emotional brain that while those subjects represented a kind of "danger" when we were kids the subject is no longer a threat.

-Being able to concretely change that message would probably pay enormous dividends for just about everyone.
+Being able to concretely change that message would pay enormous dividends for just about everyone.

 Former mediocre students would discover that they aren't actually bad learners.
 Think about how many people might consider developing new skills or learning new concepts if they no longer thought that their brains just didn't "get it".